populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 </details>

-**QN: Can we conclude that selection on this gene has driven biological differentiation between the troglodytes and schweinfurthii chimpanzee subspecies?**
+**Q9:** Can we conclude that selection on this gene has driven biological differentiation between the troglodytes and schweinfurthii chimpanzee subspecies?

 <details>
   <summary>click to see answer</summary>